SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 7/3/2017 ==

+Added a bunch of animals.

+States have been fixed up (using some duct tape on the update method of animals) temporarily.

+Tested with the spawning rates of things like Sandcastle (there was a bug where the number did not equal zero and hence didn't subtract properly).

+Though one bit of a concern is that even thhough the difficulty has been shifted, level 2s continue to spawn on the first level.

+This has been fixed, for some odd reason it applied randomLevel oddly.
+See the && randomLevel > 1 under the setupDifficulty code for AnimalStates.

 == 3/3/2017 ==

 Managed to get a random animal being created.